cmadland/teaching/pages/about/page.md

 ### Cat Tax

-Here's a picture of me trying to get some writing done while being judged by my cat.
+Here's a picture of me trying to get some writing done while being judged by one of our 2 cats.

 ![](cat-tax.jpeg)